 First: The world is ultimately non-material in nature.
 We are transcendent beings, which means the world has moral and ethical significance.
 For morality to have real meaning, life cannot end at the grave.
 If it did, ethics would reduce to Epicurean calculation—there would be no reason to do what's right when it brings disadvantage.
 The fact that most people throughout history have felt there's something beyond death suggests we should inquire into the source of this feeling rather than suppress it.

 Second: There is a spontaneous power at the core of the mind that underlies all our experiences.
-It has the capacity to terrify us, as it sometimes does in dreams, but its fundamental nature is caring, benevolent, and beneficial.
+It has many faces, but its fundamental nature is caring, benevolent, and beneficial.
 We can lose sight of it temporarily, but it's always there.

 Where God Resides Now